ChehansaPerera/strudel_reactor/README.md

 - Adjusts the playback speed (BPM multiplier) between 0.5x and 2x
 - The code’s setcps() line is updated automatically when changed
 - Maximum safe playback speed is 2x, minimum is 0.5x
+- The speed will be automatically updated, when the user change

 ## Options Panel
 - Processing Options